abs2000/ROS_Beginner_Teaching_Materials/Installing ROS.md

 ### 4. Envoronment setup
 In order to use ROS commands, you need to make sure that the shell knows where to find the ROS commands are (imagine it like inserting a library at the beginning of writing your code).

-It's convenient if the ROS environment variables are automatically added to your bash session every time a new shell is launched:
+It's convenient if the ROS environment variables are automatically added to your bash session every time a new shell is launched, the following commands will ensure this:
 ```
 echo "source /opt/ros/melodic/setup.bash" >> ~/.bashrc
 ```